ruby-hyperloop/ruby-hyperloop.io/docs/ref-05-events.md

   end
 end
 ```

 If you find that you need the underlying browser event for some reason use the `native_event`.

+In the following responses shown as (native ...) indicate the value returned is a native object with an Opal wrapper.
+In most cases you will want to convert the value using `.to_n` (to native) and then use it in a javascript code block.

 Every `React::Event` has the following methods: